easydiffusion/sdkit/README.md

 *New: Stable Diffusion XL, ControlNets, LoRAs and Embeddings are now supported!*

-This is a community project, so please feel free to contribute (and use in your project)!
+This is a community project, so please feel free to contribute (and to use it in your project)!

 ![t2i](https://raw.githubusercontent.com/Stability-AI/stablediffusion/main/assets/stable-samples/txt2img/768/merged-0006.png)

 # Why?
 The goal is to let you be productive quickly (at your AI art project), so it bundles Stable Diffusion along with commonly-used features (like ControlNets, LoRAs, Textual Inversion Embeddings, GFPGAN and CodeFormer for face restoration, RealESRGAN for upscaling, k-samplers, support for loading custom VAEs, NSFW filter etc).

-Advanced features include a model-downloader (with a database of commonly used models), support for running in parallel on multiple GPUs, auto-scanning for malicious models etc. [Full list of features](https://github.com/easydiffusion/sdkit/wiki/Features)
+Advanced features include a model-downloader (with a database of commonly used models), support for running in parallel on multiple GPUs, auto-scanning for malicious models, etc. [Full list of features](https://github.com/easydiffusion/sdkit/wiki/Features)

 # Installation
 Tested with Python 3.8.
-Supports Windows, Linux and Mac.
+Supports Windows, Linux, and Mac.

 **Windows/Linux:**
 1. `pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/cu116`